Key takeaways

 Step 6.
 Create hypotheses

-Finally, synthesize the findings from your discovery process and present them to team members.
+Finally, synthesize the findings from your discovery phase and present them to team members.
 Use visual aids, such as charts and graphs, to communicate key insights effectively.
 Discuss the implications, address any concerns or questions, and collaboratively define the next steps for the project.
-By fostering open communication and transparency, you ensure that everyone is on the same page and committed to the success of the project development.
+By fostering open communication and transparency, you ensure that everyone is on the same page and committed to the success of the product development.

 4 best practices for conducting the project discovery phase